Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging

 \section{Introduction}

 Replacing\blfootnote{\textsuperscript{\textdagger} Both authors contributed equally to this paper.} petrol and diesel vehicles with electric vehicles (EVs) has been one of the main approaches to cut down the global greenhouse-gas emission.
 As a result, many countries have committed to completely ban the sale of vehicles with combustion engines within the next decade~\cite{bbcban2030, independengermanyban, listofcountriesban}.
 The US government announced the transition of their 645,000 vehicles to a fully electric fleet~\cite{biden_us_fleet}.
-The National Health Service in the UK plans to purchase fully electric ambulances~\cite{nhsev}.
+The National Health Service in the UK plans to purchase fully electric ambulances~\cite{nhsev} and the Ministry of Defence announced the introduction of fully electric battlefield vehicles~\cite{mod_evs}.
 In addition to governmental institutions, delivery companies are moving towards EVs, too.
 Amazon started switching to electric delivery vans~\cite{amazonev} and electric trucks~\cite{amazontrucks}.
 The United States Postal Service (USPS), Royal Mail, United Parcel Service (UPS), and DPD announced the transition to fully electric delivery vans~\cite{ups_arrival, usps_ev, royal_mail_ev, dpd_ev}.

 Nevertheless, one disadvantage of EVs is that they are slower to refuel than fossil-fuel vehicles.
 Therefore, the successful transition to all-electric vehicles requires a comprehensive and harmonized charging infrastructure that enables a vehicle to be charged in a short time~\cite{euStudy2018}.
 This is achieved by increasing the charging capabilities of the charging stations, also known as Electric Vehicle Supply Equipment (EVSE), and building so-called charging hubs that enable the charging of multiple cars simultaneously.
 Figure~\ref{fig:hpc_hub} shows such a charging hub, the largest currently in operation in Europe.